Godzilla Minus Zero

-Godzilla Minus Zero (ゴジラ, Gojira Mainasu Zero) is an upcoming Japanese kaiju film written, directed, and with visual effects by Takashi Yamazaki.
-The sequel to Godzilla Minus One (2023), it is the 39th film in the Godzilla franchise, the 34th film produced by Toho, and the sixth installment in the franchise's Reiwa era.
+Godzilla Minus Zero (ゴジラ, Gojira Mainasu Zero) is a 2026 Japanese epic kaiju film written, directed, and with visual effects by Takashi Yamazaki.
+A sequel to Godzilla Minus One (2023), it is the 39th film in the Godzilla franchise, the 34th film thereof produced by Toho, and the sixth installment in the franchise's Reiwa era.
 (Note: Japan's Reiwa era began on May 1, 2019, however, Toho considers Shin Godzilla (2016) and the Polygon Pictures anime trilogy – Godzilla: Planet of the Monsters (2017), Godzilla: City on the Edge of Battle, and Godzilla: The Planet Eater (both 2018) – as part of the Reiwa era.)
+The film stars Ryunosuke Kamiki, Minami Hamabe, Yuki Yamada, Kuranosuke Sasaki, Miou Tanaka, Sakura Ando, and Hidetaka Yoshioka reprising their roles from Minus One, with Jun Kunimura, Masami Nagasawa, and Min Tanaka also starring as new characters.

 Following the international success of Godzilla Minus One, Toho announced in November 2024 that another Yamazaki-helmed Godzilla film had been greenlit.
 By February 2025, Yamazaki had begun screenwriting and storyboarding the follow-up.
 In April 2025, Toho International's president, Kōji Ueda, clarified that the new film would be a sequel, planned for a 2026 release.
-Principal photography commenced in August 2025 and is set to wrap in December, taking place in Japan, New Zealand, and Norway.
+Principal photography commenced in August 2025 and wrapped by December.
+It became the first Japanese production filmed for IMAX.
 The film's title was announced in November 2025.
-Shirogumi will handle the visual effects.
+Shirogumi handled the visual effects.

-Godzilla Minus Zero is set to be released worldwide in late 2026.
+Godzilla Minus Zero premiered at the 2026 New York Film Festival on September 26, and is scheduled to be released theatrically in Japan by Toho on November 3.
+The film debuted to critical acclaim from critics.